MERNCraft/Nail-It/docs/md/18-Arrays-and-index-zero.md

 animals[1]
 ```

 For [practical and theoretical reasons](https://en.wikipedia.org/wiki/Zero-based_numbering), arrays in JavaScript start counting from zero, not from 1.
 There are zero items _before_ 'Lion', so `animals[0]` refers to 'Lion'.
+There is one item before ‘Elephant’, so `animals[1]` refers to ‘Elephant'.

 ## `animals[index]`